 - "It has never been harder to find great people to lead restaurants," Garutti said.

 Restaurants are turning to multiple avenues to increase retention.
 Some are offering to repay tuition for their chefs while others are hiring former prisoners to work in the kitchen, according to the New York Times.
 Papa John's is offering to cover tuition costs for corporate employees pursuing degrees online through Purdue University College.
 Chick-fil-A's educational scholarship program has reportedly helped boost retention, according to Restaurant Business.
 Papa Murphy's will bring its in-store career path training program, One Bite at a Time, to its entire system by the end of the year.
 The program, which is available at 700 units, focuses on skills rather than positions, and is meant to improve recruitment and retention, CEO Weldon Sprangler said during a March conference call with investors.
+Chipotle and Starbucks have been bulking up their benefits packages as well with the addition of mental health benefits.

 The four-day work week has been found to improve overall employee satisfaction.
 A study done in New Zealand revealed that this work week decreased stress by 7% and increased satisfaction at work by 5%, according to Fast Company.
 The four-day work week can increase productivity, result in better team building and reduce unemployment rates.
 On the other hand, it can be expensive, especially when workers don’t meet their work requirements, and sometimes workers still put in the same hours — resulting in more overtime pay.